ReadyTech

 Students may have their course fees paid for by employers, but not all of them.
 Some students will pay and seek reimbursement, others students pay everything themselves.

-More interested in absent
+More interested in absences

 Employers said they are more / only interested in seeing absences of their student.
 This includes partial absences.
 The reason for this is that is affects the student’s pay by the employer.